 By Emily McFarlan Miller

 It was a route Darla Samuelson and her friend had jogged before – one in Tigard, Ore., that ran beneath a bridge where men and women without homes or jobs congregated looking for work for the day.

 But one day in 2008, Samuelson did something different.
 She stopped.

-Several of the classes she was taking at the time, working toward her MDiv degree at George Fox Evangelical Seminary, had challenged her ideas about what it meant to be “missional.”
+Several of the classes she was taking at the time, working toward her MDiv degree at Portland Seminary, had challenged her ideas about what it meant to be “missional.”
 She had grown up thinking that meant going to another country on a missions trip and then returning to her daily life.
 But she started thinking about what it would look like to be “missional” in her daily life in her own city.

 “It means I can’t be anonymous, and I can’t go somewhere and do my missions work and leave.
 This is my daily life,” she says.
 “They’d see me more than a missionary.
 They’d see me as a human being.”